What is Breast Augmentation?

 Breast Augmentation Recovery

-Breast augmentation recovery varies from person to person, but generally most of Dr. Bottger’s patients are up and moving within a day.
-The recovery timeline usually proceeds as follows:
+Breast augmentation recovery varies from person to person, but generally most of Dr. Bottger’s patients are up and moving within one day.
+Every patient is unique, and so is the recovery process.
+People of the same age with similar health statuses can undergo the same procedure and do everything exactly the same after surgery, yet still recover at vastly different speeds.
+In general, the recovery timeline usually proceeds as follows:

 Immediately following your breast surgery in Philadelphia, a dressing and elastic bandage are applied and must be worn for 24 to 48 hours.
 After this, you will switch to a support bra.
 Swelling and bruising after breast augmentation is normal, and most of the time, should disappear within a few weeks.